 Soiled and dirty clothes of the patients must be sent for washing and arrangement of clean and fresh clothes must be done timely.

 Nurse aides provide emotional support to the patients which help them recover soon.
 You can relieve the stress and concerns of the patient to a great extent by listening and counseling them properly.

 12. Stay Updated

 You must have knowledge of all the latest developments or advancements in the field of nursing.
-For this, you ought to read professional publications, participate in educational seminars, undertake refresher training, etc.
+For this, you ought to read professional publications, participate in educational seminars, undertake refresher program, etc.

 13. Clerical Duties